dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 47-11

-We can now expect that a plane light wave propagating in the x-direction,polarized so that the electric ﬁeld is in the y-direction, will satisfy the waveequation
+We can now expect that a plane light wave propagating in the x-direction, polarized so that the electric ﬁeld is in the y-direction, will satisfy the wave equation

-∂2Ey∂x2
+∂2Ey ∂x2

-= 1c2
+= 1 c2

-∂2Ey∂t2 ,
+∂2Ey ∂t2 ,

 (47.20)

 where c is the speed of light.
-This wave equation is one of the consequences ofMaxwell’s equations.
-The equations of electrodynamics will lead to the waveequation for light just as the equations of mechanics lead to the wave equationfor sound.
+This wave equation is one of the consequences of Maxwell’s equations.
+The equations of electrodynamics will lead to the wave equation for light just as the equations of mechanics lead to the wave equation for sound.

-47-5 The speed of soundOur deduction of the wave equation for sound has given us a formula whichconnects the wave speed with the rate of change of pressure with the density atthe normal pressure:
+47-5 The speed of sound Our deduction of the wave equation for sound has given us a formula which connects the wave speed with the rate of change of pressure with the density at the normal pressure:

 .